 How much does it cost?

-For full details on coast associated with all our Triathlon Pink and Fun Run Pink events, head to our Price page.
+For full details on coast associated with all our Triathlon Pink and Fun Run Pink events, head to each of our individual event location pages.

 Are there age restrictions in this event?